zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

-# Using Lead and cycle time to go beyond Agile dogma in software engineering
+# Using lead and cycle time to go beyond Agile dogma in software engineering

 ## Abstract
 ...